The Secret of Paradise Cave5 min read

 Welcome to Paradise Cave!

 Yeah, Heaven is on Earth!
 Well, a bit beneath earth if we were to be precise.
-I know that because in Paradise I don’t sweat my life out due to the unbearable heat.
+Just enough so that one could escape the unbearable heat.
+After all, Paradise is supposed to be cool.
+Hell is the hot one.

 Curiously, one of the other 2 entrances is in… Laos.
 I cannot help but imagine all the possible smuggler stories that could have taken place here.
 Weapons, soldiers, secret missions, maps and plots.
 If only people knew about the cave in those times of war.
 But they didn’t, did they?